 This selection of five outstanding designs stand testament to their owners creative vision and construction endeavours.

 Oak and steel

 In the Lincolnshire Fenlands stands a modern roundhouse inspired by the ancient Celtic building tradition.
-Named Iceni House, it was built under Paragraph 79 of the National Planning Policy Framework.
+Named Iceni House, it was built under Paragraph 79 (now Paragraph 80) of the National Planning Policy Framework.
 This regulation allows for new homes on rural sites.
 But they must be of outstanding design merit.

-Bespoke cabinets echoe the shape of the building.
+Bespoke cabinets echo the shape of the building.
 The blue quartz Caesarstone work surface features a meandering lazy river sink.
 The couple’s inspiration came from a similar model seen at the supplier’s showroom.

 For Danielle and Tom Raffield, timber was the obvious choice for their modern extension to a traditional Cornish cottage.
 Tom is a designer who specialises in creating furniture and lighting from steam bent wood.

 The couple’s open-plan scheme includes oak veneer cabinets with an island unit in a dark charcoal colour.
 Industrial-style concrete work surfaces match the exposed eco concrete flooring, which acts as a heat store.

 The bespoke kitchen by Kettles of Fowey features sliding doors that can conceal the sink and surround shelving.